AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

 ## Project Description

-The objective of this project has been to control the LED lighting strips throughout different rooms in the Student Union [REF], employing a variety of effects and colours, all managed by the UnPhone [REF].
-Currently, the lighting system relies on dedicated software and a computer interface, which provides additional complexity for individuals without specialised knowledge in lighting engineering.
+The objective of this project has been to control the LED lighting strips throughout different rooms in the [Student Union](https://su.sheffield.ac.uk/), employing a variety of effects and colours, all managed by the [UnPhone](https://unphone.net/).
+Currently, the lighting system relies on dedicated software and a computer interface [REF?], which provides additional complexity for individuals without specialised knowledge in lighting engineering.
 With our approach, the user has the ability to use the UnPhone to select an architecture (group of lights) and control their colours and effects easily.
 While our project may offer less flexibility compared to the conventional lighting control, its simplicity provides users with a variety of features tailored for events and occasions.

 ## Light Control Permissions